devpateltech007/ObjectDetection/README.md

 - Latency in milliseconds
 - FPS

+## Evaluation Input Requirements

+To compute evaluation metrics (accuracy, mAP50, precision, recall, F1), the system needs ground truth objects with:
+- label
+- bbox coordinates in xyxy format: [x1, y1, x2, y2]

+You can provide ground truth in two ways:
+- Image inference: send ground_truth in the request, or use a file that has matching annotations in annotated-data/labels.
+- Video inference: use a video that has a matching JSON annotation file in annotated-data/video_annotations.

+Quick test with pre-annotated data in this repo:
+- Images: pick files from annotated-data/images.
+- Videos: use annotated-data/video_annotations/test-vid.mp4 with annotated-data/video_annotations/test-vid.json.

 ## Ground Truth and Evaluation Notes

 Image GT:
 - Loaded from annotated-data/labels with class map from annotated-data/classes.txt.
+- Bounding boxes must be valid xyxy coordinates where x2 > x1 and y2 > y1.

 Video GT:
 - Loaded from annotated-data/video_annotations/<video_stem>.json.